-- 2. Possessing a weapon in violation of Board policy. - 3.
+- 1. Possessing or being under the influence of any alcoholic beverage or illegal substance. - 2.
+Possessing a weapon in violation of Board policy. - 3.
 Violating Board policy or the posted or stated rules of the event. - 4.
 Fighting or otherwise striking or threatening another person. - 5.
 Failing to obey the instructions of a security official or school district employee. - 6.
 Engaging in any illegal or disruptive activity.

 The principal may seek to deny future admission onto district property to any person by verbally notifying them or mailing a notice by first-class mail and by certified mail with return receipt requested.
-The notice should contain:
+The notice should contain: 1.
+A description of the conduct.

-- 1. A description of the conduct. - 2.
-The proposed time period for which admission to district events will be denied. - 3.
+- 2. The proposed time period for which admission to district events will be denied. - 3.
 Instructions regarding the procedure for requesting to address the Board.